juliangommans/web-dev-test/README.md

 This test is part of the selection process for a Web Developer position with ShowGizmo.

-Ahead of the interview we would appreciate it if you can complete this test project – we've kept it simple so should not take more than 1-2 hours maximum.
+Ahead of the interview we would appreciate it if you can complete this test project – we've kept it simple so it should not take more than 1-2 hours maximum.

 ##Form Client